richpeck/exception_handler/README.md

 </p>

 <p align="center">
-  The following explains how it works.
+  Following explains how it works.
   <br/>If you need further support, please feel free to email <a href="mailto:rpeck@frontlineutilities.co.uk">rpeck@frontlineutilities.co.uk</a>...
 </p>